gbv/beaconspec/beacon.md

 ### PREFIX

 The `PREFIX` meta field specifies a URI pattern to construct source identfiers.
-If this field is not specified or set to the empty string, the default value `{+ID}` is used.
-If the field value contains no template expression, the expression `{ID}` is appended.
+If the non-empty field value contains no template expression, the expression `{ID}` is appended.

+The default value is `{+ID}`.

 The name `PREFIX` was choosen to keep backwards compatibility with existing BEACON files.

 ### TARGET

 The `TARGET` meta field specifies a URI pattern to construct target identifiers.
-If this field is not specified or set to the empty string, the default value `{+ID}` is used.
-If the field value field contains no template expression, the expression `{ID}` is appended.
+If the non-empty field value field contains no template expression, the expression `{ID}` is appended.

+The default value is `{+ID}`.

 ### MESSAGE